aws-quickstart/cdk-eks-blueprints/docs/addons/jupyterhub.md

 ![JupyterHub Login](./../assets/images/jupyterhub-login-page.png)

-A default `admin` username with `admin` as password is created initially.
+A default arbirary username with password can be entered to log in.
 Once logged in, you should be able to access the main portal page.

 ![JupyterHub Portal](./../assets/images/jupyterhub-loggedin.png)

+As stated above, **it is highly recommended to leverage an Identity provider for any production use case.** Please consult the official guide [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/authentication.html#oauth2-based-authentication) for various OAuth2 based authentication methods.